krieg2/bamazon/README.md

 `node bamazonCustomer.js`

 Customers can place orders for products.
+First the user is presented with a full list of all products.
+When prompted, an item ID is to be entered, followed by a quantity for that item.
+If there is not enough stock, the user will be alerted.

+See a demonstration here.